 An advisor acting as a “fiduciary” simply means they are legally obligated to act in your best interest.
 Even the Certified Financial Planner™ Standards of Professional Conduct, “…require that all CFP® professionals who provide financial planning services will be held to the duty of a fiduciary…”.1 So, what does this mean in practice?

 Let’s assume you meet with a financial advisor to review your financial investments.
 The investment company has narrowed their recommendations to two similarly suitable investment products.
 One will pay the advisor 8% in commissions and the other pays 1% in commissions.
 Which one do you think the advisor would prefer to sell you?

 Under the “fiduciary” standard, the advisor would be legally obligated to choose investment products that are in your best interests, not what is best for the planner (making 8% instead of 1%).
-Aside from what their moral compass should be telling them, the planner would be legally obligated to recommend financial investments that are the appropriate for you regardless of commission bias.
+Aside from what their moral compass should be telling them, the planner would be legally obligated to recommend financial investments that are the appropriate for you.
 Now for brokers, here is where it gets interesting.

 Brokers are not “fiduciaries”.
 Their standard is “suitability”.
-This means their investment recommendations have to be “appropriate”, but doesn’t necessarily have to be in your best interest or conflict-free.
+This means their investment recommendations have to be “appropriate”, but doesn’t necessarily have to be in your best interest.
 As in the above example, the investment company’s broker could propose the investment product paying 8%, even if it wasn’t in your best interest.
 Why?

 Because the broker is only required to make a judgment as to what is suitable for the investor, based on his or her particular circumstances.
 For example, an aggressive stock portfolio might not be “suitable” for an older investor.
 Moreover, a bond portfolio might not be suitable for a young, aggressive investor.
 Note that the above definition doesn’t require that the broker act in your best interest – only that it is “suitable”.
 Below is how the SEC defines suitability: